Choose Energy: Program Overview

 Shaping the Energy Narrative

-Amidst the noise and competing voices that can impact the public perception of the energy industry, the Hildebrand Department of Petroleum and Geosystems Engineering (UT PGE) promotes the value of oil and gas and serves as a champion for societal improvement through accessible, affordable and sustainable energy.
+Amid the noise and competing voices that can impact the public perception of the energy industry, the Hildebrand Department of Petroleum and Geosystems Engineering (UT PGE) promotes the value of oil and gas, recognizes that our technical expertise can address environmental challenges, and serves as a champion for societal improvement through accessible, affordable and sustainable energy.
 By providing expert thought leadership and by actively engaging in the public discussion, UT PGE helps shape the conversation and encourage future generations to pursue careers in energy.
-One initiative to meet this goal is the Energy Science and Technology Institute for high school STEM teachers.
+One initiative to meet this goal is the Energy Science and Technology Institute (ESTI) for high school STEM teachers.

 Led by UT PGE’s faculty and staff, the program brings high school teachers and administrators from around the state onto the UT Austin campus every summer to learn oil and gas fundamentals.
 The hope is that the knowledge gained on the Forty Acres will then be applied in the teachers’ classrooms — showcasing that the oil and gas industry is a challenging, technologically advanced and rewarding path to a meaningful career.